15 Captivating Dual POV Romance Books

 Colleen Hoover is a well-known name in the romance niche.
 One of her best dual POV romance books is Ugly Love

-This is a hate-love book featuring two characters that don’t want a relationship.
+This is a hate-love book featuring two characters who don’t want a relationship.
 In fact, they don’t really like each other at all.

 One thing they will admit is that they’re physically attracted to each other.
 So, why not strike up a hookup-only situation?